Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Lane Cove West suburb has exceptionally high income levels nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median taxpayer income is $73,049 and average income stands at $120,409, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-By September 2025, estimated incomes would be approximately $79,521 (median) and $131,077 (average), based on Wage Price Index growth of 8.86% since financial year 2023.
-Census data shows household, family, and personal incomes all rank highly in Lane Cove West, between the 94th and 96th percentiles nationally.
-The earnings profile reveals that 38.2% of residents (1,243 people) fall into the $4000+ bracket, differing from broader areas where the $1,500 - 2,999 category predominates at 30.9%.
-Notably, 49.1% earn above $3,000 weekly.
-High housing costs consume 17.1% of income, yet strong earnings place disposable income at the 95th percentile and the area's SEIFA income ranking places it in the 10th decile.
+The median income among taxpayers in Lane Cove West suburb was $73,049 in financial year 2023.
+The average income stood at $120,409 during the same period.
+These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
+By September 2025, estimates based on Wage Price Index growth suggest the median income could reach approximately $79,521 and the average income could be around $131,077.
+Census data indicates that household, family, and personal incomes in Lane Cove West rank highly nationally, between the 94th and 96th percentiles.
+The earnings profile shows that 38.2% of residents (1,243 people) earn over $4,000 weekly, while in broader areas, the $1,500 - $2,999 category predominates at 30.9%.
+Notably, 49.1% of Lane Cove West residents earn above $3,000 weekly.
+High housing costs consume 17.1% of income, but strong earnings place disposable income at the 95th percentile.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income